dietrichm/cctv/README.md

 Copyright 2015, Dietrich Moerman.

-Released under terms of the [GNU General Public License v3.0](LICENSE).
+Released under the terms of the [GNU General Public License v3.0](LICENSE).